15 Scams in Thailand and How to Avoid Them

 Lumpini Park in Bangkok

-In cities like Bangkok or Chiang Mai you can use Grab app to order cars, an excellent alternative to taxis.
+In cities like Bangkok or Chiang Mai, you can use the Grab app to order cars, which is a great alternative to taxis.

 YouTube video